AdamWongCH/fabric-nl-analytics/docs/glossary.md

 A piece of data attached to an entity.

 Think:
 - column in a table
+- attribute of an entity

 Examples:
 - resale_price